V4Fire/Client/src/core/component/decorators/watch/README.md

 ### [wrapper]

-A wrapper function for the registered handler.
-This option is useful for delegating DOM events, for instance:
+A function that wraps the registered handler.
+This option can be useful for delegation of DOM events.
+For example:

 ```typescript
 import iBlock, { component, field, watch } from 'components/super/i-block/i-block';